 These days, you just can't afford to do something dumb and have it plastered all over the Internet.
 Countless lives have been ruined, careers shipwrecked, trajectories altered, and futures abandoned because some teenager made a bad spur-of-the-moment choice and got in trouble either with the law or a social network.

-In other words, the world you're living in is already open.
-Much more than any time before now.
+In other words, the world you're living in is already open-much more than ever before.